-The responses below should be considered as general advice which can differ by tattoo - if you have specific questions about removing your tattoo, please get in touch
+The responses below should be considered as general advice which can differ by tattoo - if you have specific questions about removing your tattoo, please get in touch - Request a call back

 When you get a tattoo, ink is injected into the dermis (the layer of skin just below the epidermis).
 In the days following, you may notice the tattoo naturally fades as a result of ink escaping through the surface of the skin, or being cleared away by the body’s natural response to a foreign substance.
 The final tattoo is made up of ink pigment which is too deep to have escaped through the surface of the skin, and too large to have been removed by the body.
 Laser tattoo removal selectively targets tattoo ink with light energy in the form of a laser beam.
 The beam breaks down large pigments of ink into smaller ink pigments - think of a pebble being broken down into sand - that can be more easily cleared away by the body.